Skip to Main Content

 • If you are on a mobile device, select the Student tile

-• Under the "Student Services" tab, select Student Records
+• Under the "Student Records" header, select Excess Hours Surcharge Status

-If upon review you believe there are courses that should be exempt as outlined in the Excess Hours statute, you may submit an Enrollment Services Appeal for review.
-Appeals must be submitted within your first year (three terms) of enrollment at UNF.
-Please see your advisor if you have questions about a specific course(s).
+If upon review you believe there are courses that should be exempt from calculations as outlined in statute, you may submit an Excess Credit Hour Surcharge Appeal by following the steps below.
+NOTE: appeals must be submitted within your first year (three terms) of enrollment at UNF.
+Please consult your advisor to confirm your eligibility to appeal prior to submission

 • What credit hours count towards Excess Credit Hours?